fesanmar/todo/README.md

-          new <todoListName>                        Creates a new to-do list. remove <todoListName>                     removes a existing to-do list. rename <todoListName> <newName>           renames a existing to-do list. view <todoListName>                       Shows a to-do list's tasks. add [-b] <todoListName> <task>            append a new task to the passed to-do list or prepend it if [-b] is setted.
+          new <todoListName>                        Creates a new to-do list. remove <todoListName>                     removes a existing to-do list. rename <todoListName> <newName>           renames a existing to-do list. dl <todoListName>                         Sets <todoListName> as the default list, so '--' can be used instead of the list name in the others commands. view <todoListName>                       Shows a to-do list's tasks. add [-b] <todoListName> <task>            append a new task to the passed to-do list or prepend it if [-b] is setted.